Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you. Learn More

 The Dahua device has a larger camera with 4MP and a higher resolution of 2560x1440.
 The Amcrest counterpart has a 2MP camera with a maximum resolution of 1920x1080.

-Both devices can store footage locally using Micro SD but have different options when it comes to wireless storage.
-The Dahua camera additionally supports NAS and FTP, while the Amcrest camera relies on the optional cloud storage feature.
+The Dahua camera additionally supports NAS and FTP.
+Meanwhile, the Amcrest camera mostly relies on the optional cloud storage feature.

 Price